How Much Would It Cost To Fix a Transmission Fluid Leak In My Car?

 Cost to fix?

-- Lift the vehicle and locate the transmission pan underneath.
+- Lift up your vehicle so you can access the transmission pan underneath.

-- Drain the old transmission fluid from the pan by removing the drain plug or loosening the bolts.
+- Drain the old transmission fluid from the pan.
+You can remove the drain plug or loosen the pan bolts.

-- Reattach the pan to the transmission case and tighten the bolts in a crisscross pattern.
+- Reattach the transmission pan to the transmission case.
+Tighten the bolts crisscross style.

 Here are the costs of the steps involved in fixing the transmission pan gasket: